21 Mar 4 Signs of a Spinal Nerve Issue

 The spinal nerves also transmit functional signals to the bladder and bowels and help us control those bodily functions.
 When these specific nerves are impacted, the patient may experience trouble controlling their bladder or bowels.

 If any of these symptoms match your situation, make an appointment with a spine specialist as soon as possible.
 Spinal nerve issues should not be taken lightly, and often need to be treated surgically.
 Inspired Spine procedures are well suited for treating spinal nerve issues.
-Our revolutionary minimally invasive techniques allow the surgeon to accomplish their goals using smaller incisions and shortened operating times.
+Our revolutionary minimally invasive keyhole techniques allow the surgeon to accomplish their goals using smaller incisions and shortened operating times.
 That translates to less pain and faster recoveries for patients.
 Contact us today to learn more about these procedures, or Find a Provider in your area.